devs-coffee/frontend-collab-chat-project/README.md

 # frontend-collab-chat-project
-frontend for the collaborative project of a chat app
+frontend for the collaborative project of a chat app.

 ## Conventions de nommage